-Depending on your nationality and country of residence, there may be postgraduate loans available.
+There may be postgraduate loans available to you depending on your nationality and country of residence.
 Full details about this type of funding can be found on the postgraduate loans page.

 Various foundations and other bodies offer financial assistance to postgraduate students, and these may be located through various means: